 They make my Southern soul oh so happy.

-But I don’t even mind.
-Not only do I get to control the ingredients, these biscuits are really quick to make - about 10-15 minutes to prep and then just 12 minutes to bake.
+These biscuits are also really quick to make - about 10-15 minutes to prep and then just 12 minutes to bake.

 We just need 6 basic ingredients — and even there, I’ve got tons of substitutions for you so you can use what you have on hand.

 You don’t even need buttermilk.
-Sure, it’s classic to make buttermilk biscuits, but I usually don't have any on hand.
-(I really probably should since I make these nearly every single weekend.)
+Sure, it’s classic to make buttermilk biscuits, but I usually don't have any on hand so I make these with whatever I do have.

-There are details below, but you can use a “fake” buttermilk, whole milk or just skim milk, which is what I use.
-A 1% or 2% milk would be fine, too, if that’s what you keep on hand.
+There are details below, but you can use a “fake” buttermilk, whole milk, skim milk, a 1% or 2% or whichever type you keep on hand.
+I've even used soy milk and that worked great, too.

-And because I’ve made these dozens and dozens and dozens of times, I’ve tried them with quite a few substitutions, so I’ve got all the tips and tricks coming up for you.
+And because I’ve made this biscuit recipe dozens and dozens and dozens of times, I’ve tried quite a few substitutions, so I’ve got lots of tips and tricks to share with you.

 OK, let’s get cooking.

-- Milk: Buttermilk is classic in biscuits, but I never have any on hand.
-You can make “fake” buttermilk with regular milk and a bit of lemon juice, details below.
+Milk: Buttermilk is classic in biscuits, but I never have any on hand.
+You can make “fake” buttermilk with regular milk and a bit of lemon juice, details are in the recipe card.
 But it’s also fine to just use skim milk, 1% or 2%, whatever you have on hand.
 That’s what I always do.
 Cold milk is helpful, too.

-Be sure to work quickly, too.
+Tip: Be sure to work quickly.
 You don’t want the biscuits to sit out before they go into the oven.

 It's the same reason you want your butter, egg and milk to be cold.